benwainwright/www.benwainwright.me/blog-entries/timers.md

 * The `done()` callback is executed which lets `jest` know that the test has finished

 At this point, there is one more pass through the poll and check phases.
-It then checks if there any active handles or requests; since there aren't (both `setTimeout`s are now dealt with), it does not continue looping and so the process is allowed to complete.
+It then checks if there any active handles or requests; since there aren't (both `setTimeout` callbacks are are now dealt with), the loop ends and so the process is allowed to complete.

+## What about the fake timers?

+So how can we use this to understand our fake timers example.
+Well, the key takeaway is that timers are by default *asynchronous* and execute *after the currently executing context*.
+What is also useful to know is that Jest fake timers are currently implemented under the hood using [@sinonjs/fake-timers](https://github.com/sinonjs/fake-timers), which mocks out timer functions with *synchronous* equivalents, and provides no such replacement for Promises.
+Let's dissect our second example to try to understand the implications of this implementation.

+When the test module is executed

+* `axios.get()` is mocked as before
+* `requestWithDelay()`  is called.
+This constructs a  `Promise`  object that contains a call to  `setTimeout`.
+Since we are using fake timers, the callback gets added to the Sinon fake timers data structure instead of the node timers queue.
+The promise is again immediately returned
+* Inside the test, a callback is passed to the `.then` callback as before
+* Calling `jest.advanceTimersByTime(3000)` synchronously executes the callback referenced in the second step as it has passed its timeout
+* This results `axios.get()` being called which returns an immediately resolving promise, resulting in the `accept()` callback being executed
+* Since the promise has resolved, the same `.then` callback is added to the microtask queue
+* An assertion now executes that `hasResolved` is true.
+It is not because **the microtask queue has not executed yet**
+* The test module has now finished executing.
+But again, jest is waiting for `done()`.
+* Before the event loop begins, the microtask queue executes.
+This sets `hasResolved` to true (too late) and executes `done()`
+* There is no handlers or requests to be made, so the event loop does not start